|How To Win Friends

 Disclaimer: All things Buffy belong to Joss Whedon and Mutant Enemy.
 The television show M*A*S*H, belongs to Hornberger (tv creator), Larry Gelbart (developer) and CBS.

 Series Summary: Cordy presents Buffy with a Seventeenth birthday gift that keeps going and going…

-Time line: BtVS Season Two, Post series Step By Step
+Time line: BtVS Season Two Post series for M*A*S*H

 Feedback: Always welcome!